lrug/lrug.org/source/meetings/2021/september/index.html.md

 ## Afterwards

-The zoom call will stay open after the talks are finished for a little bit if attendees want to chat for a while.
+The zoom call will stay open after the workshop is finished for a little bit if attendees want to chat for a while.
 It's not as good as shouting across a table at the Singer Tavern, but we make do with what we can.
 The speakers may hang out so you can ask them questions you weren't able to during the meeting.
 If you've